Arron-dong/LSRE--2016-PuLeYing-/Seminars/seminarnotes1.md

 GAP Analysis

-Gap analysis is a way to assess the performance differences between business information systems or software applications to determine whether or not to meet the business requirements
+Gap analysis is a way to assess the performance differences between business information systems or software applications to determine whether or not to meet the business requirements.
+GAP analysis measures positive and negative 'gaps' between what the product offers and what the customer perceives[1]

 CVA Analysis